UMass FAQ For Freshmen & Transfers

 What is a minor?
 What is the purpose of one?
 How do I declare it?

-A minor is to demonstrate interest or proficiency in some field.
 A lot of classes are restricted to the major that the course is for, but minors can get into some (i.e. art minors can take art major classes).
+You do not get a paper/diploma that says your minor when you graduate.

 First, you reach out to the department.
 You need to fill out a minor intent form for what department you’re looking to minor in.
 If it gets approved, then you are good!